risk-first/website/estimating/Analogies.md

 # Analogies

-So far, this series of articles has tried to bring the problems of estimating software projects into focus by identifying different _estimation domains_ and analogies for each domain.
+So far, this track of articles has tried to bring the problems of estimating software projects into focus by identifying different _estimation domains_ and analogies for each domain.
 Let's recap:

 - [Fill-The-Bucket](Fill-The-Bucket.md):  This is the easiest domain to work in.
 All tasks are similar and uncorrelated.
 We can _extrapolate_ to figure out how much time the next _n_ units will take to do.
 - [Kitchen Cabinet](Kitchen-Cabinet.md):  In this domain, there is _hidden work_.
 We don't know how much there might be.
 If we can break down tasks into smaller units, then by the _law of averages_ and the _central limit theorem_, we can apply some statistics to figure out when we might finish.